Thursday’s ‘Bold And The Beautiful’ Spoilers: Liam & Thomas Go Head-To-Head

 The Bold and the Beautiful spoilers tease that Liam will rush back to Los Angeles.
 He won’t allow Steffy’s brother to come between him and his wife.
 He will catch Thomas by surprise who is not expecting to see Liam back from Europe.
 Thomas will also be stunned when he realizes that Liam has caught on to his scheme.
 Thomas will have nowhere to run when he comes face-to-face with the man whose wife he is trying to steal.

 Liam will confront Thomas.
 He will make sure that Thomas understands that Hope is married to him and that he has no right to interfere in their relationship.
-He will draw a line in the sand and demand that Thomas respects the boundaries of his marriage.
+He will draw a line in the sand and demand that Thomas respect the boundaries of his marriage.

 However, it seems as if Thomas believes otherwise.
 The Bold and the Beautiful spoilers indicate that Thomas is still of the opinion that Liam belongs with his sister.
 Thomas and Liam will square off as they fight for Hope.